Developer’s guide to multi-agent patterns in ADK

 workflow = SequentialAgent(sub_agents=[parallel_reviews, pr_summarizer])

-Sometimes a task is too big for a single agent’s context window.
-High‑level agents can break down complex goals into sub‑tasks and delegate them.
-Unlike the routing pattern, the parent agent might delegate only part of a task and wait for the result before continuing its own reasoning.
+Large tasks may exceed a single agent’s context window.
+A high‑level agent can break the goal into sub‑tasks and delegate them to lower‑level agents.
+Unlike simple routing, the parent may wait for a sub‑task’s result before continuing its own reasoning.

-You can treat a sub‑agent as a tool.
-By wrapping an agent in AgentTool, the parent agent can call it explicitly, effectively treating the sub‑agent’s entire workflow as a single function call.
+You can treat a sub‑agent as a tool by wrapping it in AgentTool.
+The parent agent then calls the whole sub‑workflow as a single function.

 # ADK Pseudocode